 For most people, smile lines are nothing to smile about.
 These lines are visible on the face when someone is not smiling, but they are most pronounced when someone smiles or laughs.
 They can make you seem older, tired or unhappy, even though you are none of these things!

-How Smile Lines Are Caused
+How are Smile Lines Caused?

 The most common cause of smile lines is the repetition of facial movements.
 Every time you use a facial muscle, even to frown, smile, squint, laugh or raise your eyebrows, a tiny groove forms beneath the surface of the skin, and the more the face moves, the deeper and more pronounced the groove gets.
 No, we are not recommending you NOT smile in order to prevent smile lines!
 And we are not saying that those lines are unavoidable.
 Just don’t engage in face exercises for smile lines – they will not help get rid of the creases, and will only deepen the nasolabial folds.